bishar08/PortfolioPage/README.md

 # PortfolioPage
 This is my 1st personal website and my portfolio.
-The goal is to express yourself and show your skills.
+The goal is to express myself and show my skills.

-The goal is develop this website and the course proceeds.
+Also the gosl is to develop this website as the course proceeds.

-Also they plays a role in tracking your progress and seeing how far you came.
+Also it plays a role in tracking my progress and seeing how far I came.